tanthiamhuat/a-github-repo/README.md

 Hello

 I used to be a local, non-git repository.
-After a few steps and using 'git init', I became a gut repo!!
+After a few steps and using 'git init', I became a git repo!!

 Look!
 This repository has a new branch!